Effective Theory of Warped Compactifications and the Implications for KKLT: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Iosif Bena, Ralph Blumenhagen, Emilian Dudas, Hao Geng, Mariana Gra\~na, Arthur Hebecker, Luca Martucci, Rashmish Mishra, Jakob Moritz, and Thomas van Riet for very helpful discussions and correspondence.
+We would like to thank Andrew Frey and Ivonne Zavala for pointing out a typo in a previous version of the paper.
 The work of SL is supported by the NSF grant PHY-1915071.
 The work of LR is supported by NSF grants PHY-1620806 and PHY-1915071, the Chau Foundation HS Chau postdoc award, the Kavli Foundation grant “Kavli Dream Team,” and the Moore Foundation Award 8342.

 {\bf Appendix}